ioos/ioos-atn-data/README-ArchiveSOP.md

 ## Trajectory
 * Example files can be found at this url:
-* The file template can be found at https://github.com/MathewBiddle/ATN-archive/blob/master/templates/atn_trajectory_template.cdl
+* The netCDF file template can be found at https://github.com/MathewBiddle/ATN-archive/blob/master/templates/atn_trajectory_template.cdl

 ### Archival procedure
-* Each Archival Information Package (AIP) will consist of _document the package structure_
+* Each Archival Information Package (AIP) will consist of a single tag deployment?
-* _Describe the data source structure._ Submission Information Package (SIP) and will follow the (BagIt convention?).
+* Describe how the packages will be organized on ATNs server for pickup from NCEI.
-* The packages will be updated at a frequency **weekly?monthly?yearly?**.
+* The packages will be updated at a frequency of **weekly?monthly?yearly?**.
 * NCEI will check for new packages every **month?year?**
-* _What process will be used to validate the transfer to NCEI?_
+* _What is the process that will be used to validate the transfer to NCEI?
+BagIt?
+Manifest files?_
 * For new submissions (ones that NCEI hasn't made an AIP for yet)
   * The package will be tranferred to NCEI.
   * Once the package has been verified, the manifest files will be discarded as they are artifacts from the transfer.